NBA Rumors: Spurs Could Trade Pau Gasol And Future 1st-Round Pick For Goran Dragic, ‘ClutchPoints’ Suggests

 Days before the training camp begins, rumors and speculations continue to swirl that the Miami Heat could part ways with point guard Goran Dragic.
-John Gambadoro of Arizona Sports 98.7 revealed that the Heat made the 32-year-old Slovenian superstar “available” on the trade market.
+John Gambadoro of Arizona Sports 98.7 took to Twitter to reveal that the Heat have made the 32-year-old Slovenian superstar “available” on the trade market.

-According to ClutchPoints, one of the NBA teams who could express interest in acquiring Goran Dragic is the San Antonio Spurs.
+According to ClutchPoints, one of the NBA teams that could express interest in acquiring Goran Dragic is the San Antonio Spurs.
 The Spurs lost four key players this offseason.
 Kawhi Leonard and Danny Green were traded to the Toronto Raptors, Tony Parker joined the Charlotte Hornets, and Manu Ginobili announced his retirement.
-The Spurs still have LaMarcus Aldridge and DeMar DeRozan on their team, but they need to further improve their roster to make a huge impact in the deep Western Conference in the upcoming 2018-19 NBA season.
+The Spurs still have LaMarcus Aldridge and DeMar DeRozan on their team, but they need to further improve their roster to make a huge impact in the deep Western Conference for the upcoming 2018-19 NBA season.

 One of the issues that the Spurs could address is the point guard position.
 After Parker signed with the Hornets, the Spurs are left with Dejounte Murray and Patty Mills to run the point.

-However, as ClutchPoints noted, Mills is a good point guard but not great, while Murray still needs lots of experience to lead a team.
+However, as ClutchPoints Igor Sopar notes, Mills is solid but not exceptional, while Murray still needs lots of experience to lead a team.
 This is why trading for Goran Dragic makes a lot of sense for the Spurs.

 “If the Spurs stand pat under those circumstances, they will risk wasting the far end of LaMarcus Aldridge’s prime and DeMar DeRozan’s best years without an adequate floor general required to threaten the top dogs of the West.
 Enter Goran Dragic.
 In a search for the best available successor to Tony Parker in terms of playstyle and demeanor on the court, the Dragon is an obvious top 3 candidate.
 While he certainly isn’t at the peak of his prime anymore, he is still a respectable, above average point guard coming off a 17/5/4 year with no apparent signs of abruptly slowing down.”